 This is one of the most saturated colors in the Laurel Home Collection.
-I really did try to put in something for everyone.
 However, as you can see from the above image, it’s a very cool color.
 I don’t know if this color is Wilmington Spruce, but it looks like it.
 And, that’s all that matters to me.

 *JAMESTOWN BLUE HC-148

 No one is arguing with you.
 F&B is wonderful paint and is formulated differently from Benjamin Moore.
 Can the average person tell the difference?
 Probably not.
-Maybe side-by-side, but even then I’m not sure.
-If you can, great!
+Maybe side-by-side, but even then, I’m not sure.
+If you see a difference, that is fantastic.

 I’ve used Benjamin Moore paints my entire career.
 They make a fabulous product.
 But, of course, if you can afford F&B and want to use it, by all means, do so.

-One reason, I’m using these twin images is because sometimes I can’t get a decent image for a Benjamin Moore paint color.
-But, the images for Farrow and Ball are usually more interesting to me.
+I’m using these twin images (of the same paint color) because sometimes I can’t get a decent image for a Benjamin Moore paint color.

 COOL BLUE – 2058-40

 Of course, this is from Ben Pentreath’s gorgeous dining room.
 For another image of it that I took– click here.

 I believe his color is Farrow and Ball St. Giles Blue, which they just put in their archive collection to make room for a new shade of blue.
 When they archive a paint color, it doesn’t mean it’s a bad color.